Yellow Springs is located just west of central Ohio. Yellow Springs Hiking is popular for all ages and skill levels.

 Visit Yellow Springs Hiking Area

 Yellow Springs Ohio is coined as “Everyone’s Favorite Place” and we can see why!
-When it comes to Yellow Springs Hiking, you have several options!
-When it comes to Yellow Springs Hiking, we are going to divide this article into four sections.
-You can quickly access each of the Yellow Springs Hiking sections by clicking on the words below:
+When it comes to Yellow Springs Hiking, there are several options!
+This article is divided into four sections for Yellow Springs hiking.

 Clifton Gorge State Nature Preserve - Yellow Springs Hiking

-When it comes to Yellow Springs Hiking, Clifton Gorge State Nature Reserve is very popular.
-Clifton Gorge is a 268 acre preserve that works to protect the local dolomite and limestone gorges.
-These gores are spectacular and encompass a 2 mile stretch of the Little Miami State and National Scenic River.
+Clifton Gorge State Nature Reserve is very popular.
+It is a 268-acre preserve that works to protect the local dolomite and limestone gorges.
+These gorges are spectacular and encompass a 2-mile stretch of the Little Miami State and National Scenic Rivers.

 If you want to visit Clifton Gorge for some Yellow Springs Hiking, be sure to check here for park updates and directions.